StoneBlue/ASET-Consolidated-Agency/ASET README.md

 ### Props for IVAs:

-  - ASET Avionics
+  - ASET Avionics Pack
-  - ASET Props
+  - ASET Props Pack

 ### IVAs Only:
   - *For stock parts: